dewa1345/MyFirstProgram/README.md

 ![Image](https://github.com/user-attachments/assets/ee33379c-b73f-4689-ac1a-2550d3fc7f04)

-And the last challenge is random i am so confused on hwo to use import java.util.Random;
+And the last challenge is random i am so confused on how to use import java.util.Random;
 thankfully theres chatGPT love you